andrewkho/andrewkho.github.io/docs/wordle-solver.md

 ## Deep Learning
 Enter model-based approaches, where you try to approximate the Q-function with some parameters.

+#####

+As I learned on [this post](https://leancrew.com/all-this/2022/01/wordle-letters/) the actual problem is somewhat simpler, in that, at the time of this post, there are only 2315 words that can be used as answers to wordle, although there are still 13k allowed words.

 ___
 [Back to projects page](/)